Breadcrumb

 Immerse yourself in the vibrant atmosphere of the newest city on the planet while exploring its emerging foodie scene.
 Learn about the lives of early Māori and their contemporary lifestyle.
 Uncover hidden gems and hear stories of how Ōtautahi Christchurch envisions the future.
 Enjoy visits to beloved modern New Zealand restaurants, where you can sample seasonal shared plates made from local produce.
 Indulge in new favorite dishes, savoring a variety of local food and beverages, each with its own unique story that highlights the region's offerings.

-Your accommodation: Heritage Christchurch
+Your accommodation: Adina Heritage Christchurch

-The Heritage Christchurch Hotel offers contemporary accommodation in the lovingly and safely restored Old Government Building.
+The Adina Heritage Christchurch Hotel offers contemporary accommodation in the lovingly and safely restored Old Government Building.
 It is sited in a great location on Cathedral Square.

 Driving distance and time (approximate) for this leg: 178 kms / 111 miles : 2.5 hours

-Return your vehicle to Christchurch Airport
+Return Your Vehicle to Christchurch Airport

 Driving distance and time (approximate) for this leg: 7 kms / 5 miles : 0.2 hours